stackus/ftgogo/README.md

 ### DDD / Hexagonal Architecture / Ports & Adapters

-The organizational layout of the services is to bring separation to our layers.
+The organizational layout of the services is to bring separation to the layers.
 The `/"domain"/cmd/service/application.go` file found in all the services is where ports (web handlers, message receivers) are combined with the application commands and queries.

-The application is connected to the `/internal/domain` using interfaces backed by real implementations found the `/internal/adapters`.
+- The application is connected to the `/internal/domain` using interfaces backed by real implementations found the `/internal/adapters`.

-- The application commands queries have no dependencies on any primary ports or any adapters directly.
+- The applications commands and queries have no dependencies on any primary ports or any adapters directly.
 In fact, they may only receive adapters that implement secondary ports defined by interfaces in the domain.
 - No dependencies exist on any ports or adapters from the code in `/internal/domain` and this is crucial to having a clean architecture.

 > Regarding the layout.
 What I landed on felt alright to work with, felt like it provided the right separations, and felt like it wasn't an over complication of DDD applied to a folder structure.
 You be the judge.